 “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.
 So God created man in his own image, in the image of God created he him; male and female created he them.”
 (Genesis 1:26-27) So, we have our “God” again in the plural form saying, “Let us make man in our image, after our likeness.”
 This again is a clear indication that more than one agent was involved in creation.

 Now, in John’s gospel we read: “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made.”
-(John 1:1-3 NKJV) So, we see that the Word was involved in the act of creation as well.
+(John 1:1-3) So, we see that the Word was involved in the act of creation as well.
 And finally, “But now, O Jehovah, thou art our Father; we are the clay, and thou our potter; and we all are the work of thy hand.”
-(Isaiah 64:8) So, couldn’t we conclude that the Father, the Word (which later became flesh and blood like us) and the Spirit were all involved in the act of creation and yet being one God named Jehovah?
+(Isaiah 64:8) So, couldn’t we conclude that the Father, the Word (which later became the man Christ Jesus) and the Spirit were all involved in the act of creation and yet being one God named Jehovah?

 And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.”
 (John 1:14)